apiato/documentation/docs/features/authentication.md

 ## Login With Custom Attributes {#login-with-custom-attributes}

-> This feature is supported with Apiato 7.4.
+> This feature is supported with Apiato ^7.4.

-By default, Apiato allows `User`s to log in with their `email` address.
-However, you may want to also allow `username` and `phone` to login your users.
+By default, Apiato allow users to log in with their `email` address.
+However, you may want to also allow users to be able to log in using their `username`and `phone`.

-Here is, how to configure and use this feature.
+Here is how to configure and use this feature.

 - You may need to adapt your database accordingly (e.g., add the respective field to the `users` table).
 - You may need to adapt the `Task` that `create` a `User` object (e.g., the `CreateUserByCredentialsTask`) accordingly to support the new fields.
 This may also affect your `Register` logic.
-- Check the `App\Containers\Authentication\Configs\authentication-container` Configuration file and check the `login` params in order to configure this feature.
+- Check the `App\Containers\AppSection\Authentication\Configs\appSection-authentication` Configuration file and check the `login` params in order to configure this feature.
-- Adapt the `ProxyApiLoginTransporter` accordingly to support your new Login Fields.
-These fields need to be added to `properties`

 ## Logout {#logout}